shi-ang/SurvivalEVAL/README.md

 This requires using the “actual survival time”, which is trivial for uncensored instances, but problematic for censored individuals.
 This python package implemented MAE loss metrics using different ways of handling censored instances.
 Here we list three of them:
 1. `Uncensored` simply discards all the censored individuals and compute the MAE for all the uncensored instances.
 2. `Hinge` calculates the early prediction error.
-For a censored instance, if the predicted survival time is smaller than the censored time, then `l1_loss = censor_time - predict_time`.
-If the predicted survival time is equal or larger than the censored time, then `l1_loss = 0`.
+For a censored instance, if the predicted survival time is smaller than the censored time, then `MAE = censor_time - predict_time`.
+If the predicted survival time is equal or larger than the censored time, then `MAE = 0`.
+Note that the standard `Hinge` method requires the `Weighted` parameter to be set to `False`.
 3. `Pseudo_obs` “de-censors” the censored patients, using pseudo-observation method (by estimating the contribution of a censored subject to the whole Kaplan-Meier distribution).
 Then it calculates the MAE between de-censoring time and the predicted survival time, just like the normal way.
+Note that the standard `Pseudo_obs` method requires the `Weighted` parameter to be set to `True`.

-## Mean Squared Error
+## Mean Squared Error and Root Mean Squared Error
 Mean squared error (MSE) is another metric to measure the difference between the actual and predicted survival times.
-Similar to MAE, mean squared error (MSE) also has multiple ways to handle censored instances.
+Similar to MAE, mean squared error (MSE) also has multiple ways to handle censored instances, similar to MAE.
 1. `Uncensored`
 2. `Hinge`
 3. `Pseudo_obs`